hashkat/hashkat/docs/visualization.md

 sorted(G.degree_iter(),key=itemgetter(1),reverse=True)[0:1])
 ```

-This will print to the screen (though with most likely different values):
+This will print to the screen (though most likely with different values):

 ```python
 [(u'938', 35)]
 ```

-where in this case, '938' corresponds to the ID of the most connected agent and '35' corresponds to the cumulative-degree of this agent.
+In this case, '938' corresponds to the ID of the most connected agent and '35' corresponds to the cumulative-degree of this agent.

 #### Most Common Cumulative-Degree

-You can find the most common cumulative-degree of agents in the network and the number of agents with that cumulative-degree by entering in the commands:
+You can find the most common cumulative-degree of agents in the network and the number of agents with that cumulative-degree by entering the commands:

 ```python
 from operator import itemgetter